MarcinJanis/RL_Autonomous_Car/README.md

 This project implements an end-to-end Reinforcement Learning (RL) pipeline for an autonomous car equipped with Mecanum wheels.
 The agent is trained in a simulated Gazebo environment to follow roads at high speeds while avoiding obstacles, using a fused sensor input (Lidar + RGB Camera).
 The system is designed with a "Sim-to-Real" approach, allowing deployment on physical hardware via NVIDIA Jetson Xavier.

 ## **Project roadmap**
-[x] model training in simulation with RL.
+- [x] Model training in simulation (Reinforcement Learning)
-[x] model inference in simulation.
+- [x] Model inference in simulation
-[/] system adaptaiion for hawrdwaer deploytment.
-[In tests]
+- [🔄] Hardware deployment & system adaptation
+  > **Current Status:** Codebase is complete.
+Currently undergoing hardware integration tests; facing some blockers regarding code compatibility with specific Jetson architecture.

 ___
 ## **System architecture**